darwinia-network/darwinia-airnode/README.md

 └── scripts
 ```

 1. Add the access credentials in `aws.env` from your AWS account.
-If you donot have an account watch this [video➚](https://www.youtube.com/watch?v=KngM5bfpttA) to create one.
+If you don't have an account watch this [video➚](https://www.youtube.com/watch?v=KngM5bfpttA) to create one.

     ```shell
     AWS_ACCESS_KEY_ID: Is ACCESS_KEY_ID in IAM.
     AWS_SECRET_ACCESS_KEY: Is SECRET_ACCESS_KEY in IAM.
     ```

-2. Set `CLOUD_PROVIDER=aws` in secrets.env
+2. Set `CLOUD_PROVIDER=aws` in secrets.env also update `region` field.

 3. Deploy